codebar/pairing-tool/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: New Feature
-about: Suggest an new idea for this project
+about: Suggest new ideas and/or functionalities
 title: ''
-labels: feature request
+labels: enhancement
 assignees: saljuama

 ---

+> INSTRUCTIONS:
+> * Fill the sections in the template (they start with `##`)
+> * Delete the lines that start with `>` before submitting the issue

 ## Description

-> Give a clear and concise description of what is the feature or what is the change that you'd like to see
+> Add here a description of the new functionality
+> you would like to see built in the application

-## Context
+## Additional Context
+> If applicable, describe:

-> Describe why are you requesting this:
+> * why are you requesting this?
->   Ex.
-I always have to manually do [...]
->.
-Ex.
-I'm always frustrated when [...]
+> * what problem are you trying to solve?
+> * any other relevant information

 ## Alternatives considered

-> Include here possible solutions, you might have thought of, if any
+> If you have thought of other solutions, describe them briefly here